FindArticles FindArticles

 • Who should consider upgrading

-A brighter, more outdoor-friendly display
+A brighter (and more outdoor-friendly) display

 Sleep score and recovery insights

-AI coaching inside the Health app
+AI coaching within the Health app

-Battery life: efficiency over endurance
+Battery life: Efficiency more than endurance

 Connectivity and safety features